marcospgp/tinyORM/README.md

 Some reasons you may want to write a custom storage engine could be:

 - Using more than one storage medium, such as the browser's `localStorage` for logged out users and a cloud database for logged in users.
 - Pre or post processing your objects, such as updating an `updated_at` timestamp before saving.
-Storage engines can constrain the types they handle to include certain fields.
+- Introducing custom querying functionality.
+A storage engine can rely on and query against any fields that it constrains models using it to include.

 ### Higher level storage engines